 How to remove the Ubuntu eject CD prompt.
 The following tutorial covers the process of removing the "Please remove the disk, close the tray (if any) and press ENTER to continue" prompt entirely from your USB Ubuntu installation.
 The process is fairly simple and will allow your system to shutdown or restart without prompting you to remove the CD.
 Those of us booting from a USB stick, will surely be glad to get rid of the remove CD annoyance.

-Warning: This tutorial is intended for Ubuntu 7.04 and is outdated.
+Warning: This tutorial is intended for older versions.
 With recent versions of Ubuntu, simply add noprompt to the kernel append line in syslinux.cfg

 Removal of eject CD prompt Prerequisites:

 - CD-Rom drive

 - 3-4 GB free space on a USB storage device or hard drive (partitioned as ext2 or ext3) for storing the extracted filesystem

 Removing the prompt to eject CD feature in Ubuntu

 The procedure follows the same guidelines as the boot to ram tutorial with the exception that we will be removing a couple of files.